 1) Use white noise

-White noise apps and players are widely used for many purposes promoting better sleep, relaxation, increased concentration and achieving better results at work or in your studies.
+White noise sleep solutions such as apps and standalone players are widely used for many purposes promoting better sleep, relaxation, increased concentration and achieving better results at work or in your studies.
 To cancel out tinnitus, all you need to do is tune your white noise sound to the same pitch that you hear in your ears.

 2) Mask it with music